jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 and protected a number of targeted
 American companies and organizations.
-Agents also infiltrated these criminal organizations and developed tangible2024 DBIR Appendices92Whether battling ransomware, credit card fraud, or protecting minors from online child predators, the Secret
+Agents also infiltrated these criminal organizations and developed tangible
-Service works to stay on the cutting edge of technology.
-New technology enables criminals and investigators alike, and our private sector and law enforcement partnerships are the key to detecting and preventing illicit activity.
-Our network of Cyber Fraud
-Task Forces will continue to foster regular interaction with our partners to promote the prevention and mitigation of cybercrime with the critical goal of protecting Americas financial interests.
-Working together, we can identify and implement ways to use technology effectively to prevent crime.information for IT administrators.
+2024 DBIR Appendices
+Combating
+Cybercrime
+Amid
+Technological
+Change
+The U.S. Secret Service worked to combat fraud through traditional methods while identifying new threats driven by emerging technology in
+1\.
+Ransomware continued to
+feature prominently in data breaches impacting U.S. companies.
+Meanwhile, transnational cybercriminals were increasingly successful in finding innovative ways to enable their fraud schemes.
+Artificial Intelligence (AI) captured the worlds attention and imagination, and cybercriminals were among the early adopters.
+The
+Secret Service investigated numerous cybercriminals experimenting with these generative new tools to commit fraud.
+In response, the agency also partnered with the same technology companies these fraudsters relied upon for their schemes.
+This proved a valuable strategy to detect scams and hold bad actors accountable.
+93
+2024 DBIR Appendices
+information for IT administrators.
 This enabled IT teams to implement countermeasures to protect their corporate infrastructure, significantly